tjoskar/angular2-labb/README.md

 Before we start.
 If you see any typos or errors, please let me know.
 – With that said, let's code some fine javascript.

-What we will create: https://tjoskar.github.io/angular2-labb/
+What we will create: https://tjoskar.github.io/angular2-labb/ (works offline and is fast)

 ## Prologue - Get started